Most people do not need to hire a lawyer when sued for causing an accident. However, it may sometimes be necessary to retain a lawyer.

 What to Do If Someone Sues You For an Accident

 When someone sues you for a car accident or any accident, you will be served with legal papers starting a lawsuit, called a Summons and Complaint.

 This can occur immediately, a long time later, or even years later.
 Someone called us while I was writing this article and said he was injured in a car accident in Brooklyn almost three years ago and wanted to know if he should hire a lawyer.
 We took his personal injury case.

 When a Summons and Complaint are served on you, you should immediately forward a copy of the Summons and Complaint to your insurance company by certified mail return receipt requested.
 If you have not previously obtained a claim number, get one now.

 Do not rely on sending a copy of the Summons and Complaint to your insurance agent or broker.

 You should send a copy to your insurance company no matter how you were served.
 A common misconception is that you must be served personally or you must agree to be served by accepting the papers and they cannot be left at your door.
 This is not true.

 What Will Happen After I Am Served with a Summons and Complaint?

 Upon receipt of the Summons and Complaint, your insurance company will immediately assign a lawyer to represent you.
-You should receive a letter from your lawyer advising that you are being represented for the defense of your alleged negligence.
+You should receive a letter from your lawyer advising that you are being represented to defend the lawsuit against you.

 The lawyer assigned to represent you will be paid by the insurance company.
 This is one of the important benefits of your insurance policy.
 Although the lawyer is paid by your insurance company, the lawyer must represent you and not your insurance company.